 What makes the Apple Watch more flexible than any of its competition is the sheer range of design choices available.
 At the base level, you have the choice between two sizes: 38mm and 42mm.
 Where possible, I recommend the 42mm version, but the smaller version at least means that there’s an option for people with smaller wrists, which is something that other manufacturers have completely ignored: the Moto 360, for example, looks ridiculous on some people.

 Once you know your size, it’s a matter of choosing the model that you want.
 The differences here aren’t in features but in the build materials.
-The entry-level Sport edition has an aluminium body, with a textured feel to it, and ships with the soft-touch Sport Band available in lots of colours.
-It costs £299 for the 38mm version and £339 for the 42mm version.
-It's now available in silver, gold, rose gold and black, so there's definitely a model that will suit you.
-I have to say that the new colours (gold and rose gold) look really classy and mean that Sport edition doesn't feel like it's just the cheap option anymore.
+The entry-level Sport edition has an aluminium body, with a textured feel to it, and ships with the soft-touch fluoroelastomer Sport Band available in lots of colours.
+Unlike rubber, which looks and feels cheap, fluoroelastomer looks classy and feels nice to wear.
+Apple's clasp design is also brilliant, with the strap clipping securely on, while the end tucks out of the way; why haven't other watch manufacturers ever been so innovative with their strap design?
+The Sport Edition costs £299 for the 38mm version and £339 for the 42mm version.
+It's now available in silver, gold, rose gold and black, so there's definitely a model that will suit you (click the image to view the full gallery).

 Next up is the standard Apple Watch, which has a stainless steel body and sapphire glass.
 It starts at £479 for the 38mm and £519 for the 42mm version, with the soft-touch Sport Band.
 Here you get more choice of straps to buy with the Watch, although prices rapidly increase: I've got the Milanese Loop on the 42mm version, which costs £599; at the top is a special black Watch with a Space Black Stainless Steel Link Bracelet that costs a whopping £949; fortunately, the black version is now available with a Sport strap for £479, so you can have this version without having to pay a fortune.